Thu Sep 21 16:39:06 2023 GMT

-Q: How do you use the java simulation?A: First you need to know 7 parameters that describe your rocket.
+Q: How do you use the water-rocket simulation?A: First you need to know 7 parameters that describe your rocket.
 Each of these parameters is a result of design decisions you make.

 The first design decision is, "what pressure vessel will I use for my motor?"